Who Is Chris Brown?

 Despite the backlash from the domestic abuse scandal, Brown managed to continue to enjoy some popularity as a performer.
 He released the albums F.A.M.E. in 2011 and Fortune in 2012.
 Not long before the debut of his next effort, X (2014), Brown found himself back in trouble with the law.
 He was arrested on assault charges in October 2013.

 In relation to the 2013 incident, Brown and his bodyguard allegedly fought with an unidentified man outside a Washington, D.C. hotel.
-The singer faced the possibility of serious consequences for the altercation, as he was still on probation for his 2009 assault on former girlfriend Rihanna.
-After being released in October, Brown voluntarily joined a rehabilitation center, however he was quickly removed after throwing a rock at his mother's car following a session.
+The singer faced the possibility of serious consequences for the altercation, as he was still on probation for his 2009 assault on Rihanna.
+After being released in October, Brown voluntarily joined a rehabilitation center; however, he was quickly removed after throwing a rock at his mother's car following a session.

 In November 2013, Brown's probation was revoked, but he avoided a prison sentence, instead being required to attend a 90-day court-ordered stint at a rehabilitation center in Malibu.
 Probation officials initially praised the singer for his behavior at the center, but after he finished the 90-day period in February he was ordered to stay in rehab until the next hearing for the Washington assault, scheduled for April 23.
 Before making it to the next hearing, Brown was removed from the center and taken into custody on March 14, 2014, for violating his probation.
-Counselors at the facility said that Brown said he was "good at using guns and knives," a comment that worried officials and led to his removal.
+Counselors at the facility said that Brown remarked he was "good at using guns and knives," a comment that worried officials.

 Brown's past legal woes looked like they would impact his career in 2015.
 He was told by Australian officials in September that he might be denied entrance into that country because of his conviction on domestic violence charges.
-Brown's representatives for his Australian tour set for December still hope that the performer will be allowed entry.
+Brown ultimately had to cancel his planned tour of Australia and New Zealand, scheduled for December.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!